continuousphp/deploy-agent/README.md

   *(for continuousphp only)*
 * **--name** The name of the application
 * **--path** The destination path of the application

+### Token

+The `token` depends on the Provider.
+At this time, the continousphp API is the only one supported.
+You can retrieve your personal `token` on your Profile page at [continuousphp.com/profile](https://continuousphp.com/profile/)

 ## Deploy an application
 ```